 What we discover on Earth and the other hard celestial bodies is indeed this differentiation described above.
-But why does Earth have this agglomeration of lighter elements and compounds found only on about ¼ of its unusually elevated surfaces of the globe called continents?
+But why does Earth have this agglomeration of lighter elements and compounds found not only on its entire surface but also on about ¼ of its unusually elevated surfaces of the globe called continents?
 The initial separation of the different constituents of planetary materials should result in the formation of distinct and evenly compositional layers globally.
-Could immense collisions on Earth and other celestial bodies be the reason?
+Could immense collisions on Earth and other celestial bodies be the reason for large differences in elevation of the various differentiated layers?
 Let us examine how astrophysicists try to answer anomalous conditions found on the rocky terrestrial planets and major moons.
-The answers are generally collisions with smaller bodies.
+The answers are surprisingly and generally collisions with smaller bodies.